Ah Kong: Amsterdam

 Amsterdam, capital and second-largest port city of the Netherlands, already had a thriving Chinese community then.
 The earlier Chinese immigrations were from the former Dutch colonies of Indonesia and Surinam.
 This was followed by Hongkongers and smaller numbers of Chinese from Singapore and Malaysia.
 Many opened restaurants or worked as chefs or restaurant workers.
 Others were gang members or fugitives.

 Back in those days, Holland's relaxed attitude towards drugs not only had created a domestic addiction problem, but also encouraged foreign narcotics merchants, especially the Chinese, to move into the country.
 Dutch law made it extremely difficult for the police to cope with narcotics traffic.
 A trafficker must be in physical possession of illegal drugs to be prosecuted.
 Sting operations and plea bargains are forbidden.
 Wiretaps cannot be used in direct evidence.
-Sentences are short and jails are as comfortable as college campuses.
+Sentences are short and jails are comfortable.

-Upon reaching Amsterdam, Roland and his brethren were received and taken care of by a person known as Johnny, or Big Johnny as some would like to call him.
+Upon arriving Amsterdam, Roland and his associates were assisted by Johnny (also known as "Big Johnny").
 Johnny was the godson of Roland's mother.
 He was not a See Tong member but a seaman from Singapore who had resided in the Netherlands.
 Johnny was a man with many connections.

 Roland Tan and his brethren, who had very little money with them, saw how members of Hong Kong's infamous 14K triad were doing a thriving drug trade.
 Very soon, Tan partnered Johnny and they founded Ah Kong but operated under the See Tong flag.
 It was later when more non-See Tong members joined them did they stopped using it and had a name change.
 Roland and his men operated as the muscles and Johnny imported the heroin.
-With only about 10 men altogether, Ah Kong was a very small outfit compared to the already well-established Hong Kong triads like 14K, Wo Shing Wo and Sun Yee On that had hundreds of members at any one time.
+With only about 10 men altogether, Ah Kong was a very small outfit compared to well-established Hong Kong triads like 14K, Wo Shing Wo and Sun Yee On that had hundreds of members at any one time.

 Ah Kong members then had firearms but often armed themselves with knives.
 An incident that marked their arrival to the Dutch underworld was when two members of Ah Kong (Johnny and his lieutenant) went to settle a dispute with the Wo Shing Wo triad in Rotterdam.
 Johnny's lieutenant severed the rival gang boss's arm with a wakizashi when the latter became hostile and tried to pull out a gun.
 They escaped but not without a hail of bullets that followed.
 In another incident, Ah Kong members went to settle a dispute with the 14K at a restaurant in Amsterdam Chinatown.
 They entered the restaurant and yelled 'Who's 14K?'.
 A young man stood up and replied he was and they shot him – killing him on the spot.
 The man who pulled the trigger was a Malaysian Chinese fugitive known as Tony.
 Although they were small in numbers but their actions had earned them respect and fear; and their reputation helped them to expand their influence.